Access the Series: Enrolling now in The Estate Registry. →

 3. Roll the risen dough into a 10x14-inch rectangle.
 Distribute the filling crumb evenly across the surface.

-4. Execute a tight, mechanical roll in a jelly-roll fashion, starting from the narrow edge.
-Pinch the ends to seal the architecture.
+4. Roll up tightly in a jelly-roll fashion, starting from the narrow edge.
+Pinch the ends to seal the seam.

 1. Preheat the oven to 375°F. Slice the dough cylinder into uniform 1-inch pieces.